-James Laube has been with the prestigious magazine since 1980 Wine Spectator
+James Laube has been with the renowned magazine since 1980 Wine Spectator

-, Critics accuse him of a preference for alcohol-rich, full-bodied barrique-aged wines, which (allegedly) prove the unusually high number of such wines in California.
-His California vibrancy is also reflected in his books California's Great Cabernets and California's Great Chardonnays, as well as California Wine, in which some 700 producers are described and earned him in 1996 the James Beard Award for Best Wine Book of the Year.
+, Critics accuse him of a preference for alcohol-rich, full-bodied wines matured in barriques, which (supposedly) proves the unusually high number of such wines in California.
+His California bias is also evident in his books California's Great Cabernets and California's Great Chardonnays, as well as California Wine, in which around 700 producers are described and which earned him the James Beard Award for the best wine book of the year in 1996.
 Laube is said to have an unusually high sensitivity for recognizing the wine defect corked

 after.
-His criticism of a faulty wine of the Chateau Montelena
+His criticism of a faulty wine from the Chateau Montelena

-wrote in an open letter to the San Francisco Chronicle newspaper that consumers should not be confused, for the most part, they would not be able to detect such low levels of TCA.
+wrote in an open letter to the San Francisco Chronicle newspaper that one should not unsettle consumers who, for the most part, would not be able to recognize such low levels of TCA.